Gre-mie/PersonalProject/Notes.md

 ---

+# Text file

+Used to store text based messages.

+### Welcome message

+A message sent to the Guild Owner by DM when the bot is invited to their guild.

+- Display friendly thank you message for trying the bot
+- Display Bot Name and Developer/s Name
+- Display some simple starter commands with quick explination on where/how to use them `!commands --help`

+---

+### Setup message

+A message sent to the Guild Owner by DM after the welcom message to explain how to get set up with a form.

+- Display setup instructions "Fill out the form bellow to customise bot behaviour"

+**Note**: The form data submitted will need to be checked, eg, if role: "doesn't exist" is entered in the form, the role should be checked if exists before being set, and if doesn't exist an error should be logged (either to log channel if set or to channel command/form was entered in) notification of an error occuring should be sent to channel command/form was submitted in

+---

 # COMMANDS

 Responses to commands should be sent to the channel the command was used in unless its a special command for debugging